SantiagoAlarconDS/Song-Database-Management/README.md

 This project allows you to manage a song database by retrieving songs from Spotify and storing them in a MySQL database.
 It also provides the ability to send the added songs to a Telegram chat using a Telegram bot to download.

+## Motivation
+The motivation behind this project is to enable users to effortlessly download songs through Telegram and simultaneously maintain an organized record of their music collection.
+By automating the retrieval and storage process, the bot eliminates the need for manual data entry and ensures that each  song is seamlessly added to the database.

+## Features
+* Fetches songs from Spotify: The bot connects to the Spotify API and retrieves songs based on specified criteria, such as the number of songs to fetch.

+* Stores songs in a MySQL database: The bot utilizes MySQL Connector to establish a connection with a MySQL server and store the fetched songs in a dedicated database table.

+* Avoids duplicate entries: The bot checks the database for existing songs to prevent duplicates from being added.

+* Sends new songs to Telegram: The bot can send newly fetched songs to a specified Telegram chat, allowing users to receive updates and notifications about the latest additions to their song database.

+* Easy setup and configuration: The project provides clear instructions and a user-friendly interface to set up the Spotify API credentials and configure the MySQL database.

 ## Prerequisites

 Before running the application, make sure you have the following dependencies installed: